squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 ## Landing Zone architecture(s)

-If you want to use Native AWS VPC integration, this is the basic landing zone
+If you want to use **Native AWS VPC integration**, this is the basic landing zone

 <img width='800' src='./images/LZ-NC2AWS-NativeNetwork.png'/>

+IP ranges here are for example, you can define yours.

-This landing zone also include the option to have a dedicated subnet and a virtual machine to use as a jumbox
+This landing zone also include the option to have a dedicated subnet and a virtual machine to use as a jumbox.
+All AWS resources related to Jumbox are in [jumbox.tf](jumbox.tf) file.

 <img width='800' src='./images/LZ-NC2AWS-NativeNetwork-withJumbox.png'/>